szager-chromium/rr/Usage.md

 (gdp) p mRect.width
 12000
 </pre>
 We happen to know that that value is wrong.
-We want to find out where it was set. rr makes that quick and easy.
+We want to find out where it was set. rr makes that quick and easy:
 <pre>
 (gdb) watch -l mRect.width
 (gdb) reverse-cont